 Today, Daniel not only understands the importance of that support network but also acts as a support network for young athletes transitioning back into normal working life after the Olympics.

 “I understood the importance of mentors and mentorship and surrounding myself with good people who could give me strong, solid, honest advice,” says Daniel.
 “That is one of the biggest, easiest things that people in a position to assist athletes can do—or anyone…whatever their field of passion is at an early age and they’ve gotta make that next step.
 Spending time with someone for five minutes or for five hours can have a profound impact on that next chapter of their life.”

 The business takeaway:

 The most successful (and resilient) businesses operate as a single, close-knit team.
 As business leaders and executives, you have to build efficient, cross-collaborative teams that will pull together—not apart—during times of crisis.
-In the retail industry, that means breaking down your channel-based siloes and reorganising your business to be customer-centric.
+In the retail industry, that means breaking down your channel-based siloes and reorganizing your business to be customer-centric.

 Exceptional humans maintain high performance in the face of adversity

-Daniel’s success, candour, resilience, humility, and clarity of thought are just a few of the reasons he stands out as a truly exceptional human.
+Daniel’s success, candor, resilience, humility, and clarity of thought are just a few of the reasons he stands out as a truly exceptional human.
 His experiences prove that remaining focused through failures, powered by your passions, driven by efficiency, and supported by your network are all key components to rising above adversity to the heights of success.